-Colour & Notation of Aligning Colour & Notation on SDF Legend Description of Land Use/Statement of Intent Land Release Category Industrial Existing Industrial Sector The Industrial zone principally permits manufacturing uses.
+Existing Industrial Sector Future Industrial Land High Potential for Economic Development The Industrial zone principally permits manufacturing uses.
 As a cumulative industrial zone, it would permit a combination of light manufacturing uses found in other zones and more intensive manufacturing uses that would normally be considered incompatible with sensitive land uses, such as those uses found in the residential and open space zones.
 Warehousing of materials considered non-noxious or non-hazardous are permitted in buildings in this zone.
-Future industrial Land Very limited noxious and extractive land uses would be allowed in this zone due to the municipality's inversion layer and other limiting factors such as prevailing water quality readings.
-Logistics & Business Parks High Potential for Economic Development A zone that permits the warehousing of materials considered non-noxious or non-hazardous are permitted in buildings in this zone.
+Very limited noxious and extractive land uses would be allowed in this zone due to the municipality's inversion layer and other limiting factors such as prevailing water quality readings.
+A zone that permits the warehousing of materials considered non-noxious or non-hazardous are permitted in buildings in this zone.
 Transportation, transhipment and related uses are permitted.
-Outdoor storage, as both an independent and an ancillary use, may be permitted in the zone, subject to certain restrictions involving the amount of area permitted on a lot, setbacks, screening, and possibly the type of materials permitted to be stored outdoors.
-Office uses, retail stores, and certain eating establishments will be Primary Network permitted in the zone with certain conditions.
+Outdoor storage, as both an independent and an ancillary use, may be Future Industrial Land manufacturing uses found in other zones and more intensive manufacturing uses that would normally be considered incompatible with sensitive land uses, such as those uses found in the residential and open space zones.
+Warehousing of materials considered non-noxious or non-hazardous are permitted in buildings in this zone.
+Very limited noxious and extractive land uses would be allowed in this zone due to the municipality's inversion layer and other limiting factors such as prevailing water quality readings.
+A zone that permits the warehousing of materials considered non-noxious or non-hazardous are permitted in buildings in this zone.
+High Potential for Economic Development Primary Network Regional Network Linkages permitted in the zone, subject to certain restrictions involving the amount of area permitted on a lot, setbacks, screening, and possibly the type of materials permitted to be stored outdoors.
+Office uses, retail stores, and certain eating establishments will be permitted in the zone with certain conditions.
 National, regional and local connectors are critical elements found in this zone (including road, rail and air transport links).
-Regional Network Linkages The Business Park zone is a mixed-use zone that, like the commercial zone, also permits a range of office uses, which are generally Gauteng - Durban Link compatible with each other, as well as adjacent sensitive zones, such as residential, commercial, mixed use, and open space zones.
-These areas are typically described as 'office business parks' and involve large campus-like developments in prestigious landscaped East - West Connection settings.
-Financial institutions, hotels, and personal service shops would be permitted in the zone; retail stores and eating establishments would be the kind of uses permitted but with conditions or specific limitations Railway Stations K Oribi Airport Airport Extent Tourism Existing and future areas with an element of natural and/or cultural history, as well as areas of natural heauty and areas with Tourism elements of nature conservation.
+The Business Park zone is a mixed-use zone that, like the commercial zone, also permits a range of office uses, which are generally Gauteng - Durban Link East - West Connection Railway Stations Cribi Airport Airport Extent compatible with each other, as well as adjacent sensitive zones, such as residential, commercial, mixed use, and open space zones.
+These areas are typically described as 'office business parks' and involve large campus-like developments in prestigious landscaped settings.
+Financial institutions, hotels, and personal service shops would be permitted in the zone; retail stores and eating establishments would be the kind of uses permitted but with conditions or specific limitations Tourism Recreation Civic and Social The Henly Dam BRT Route Quality Bus Service Existing and future areas with an element of natural and/or cultural history, as well as areas of natural beauty and areas with elements of nature conservation.
 Arts & crafts areas, tourism kiosks/the tourist information centre(s) and -in general - commercial centres would be included in this zone.
 Again, functional, clean and rapid transport routes would be a critical layer aligning with the tourism industry.
-Other more detailed uses might include: conference facilities, wellness centres bydro's spas caravan parks Recreation tented camps, health resorts, various public entertainment areas, golfing, sport, water sports and gambling.
-Civic and Social The Henly Dam BRT Route Quality Bus Service East West Connection/NMT Route
+Other more detailed uses might include: conference facilities, wellness centres, hydro's, spas, caravan parks, tented camps, health resorts, various public entertainment areas, golfing, sport, water sports and gambling.
+Gauteng - Durban Link Carter Connection Carter Connection Cribi Airport Cribi Airport Cribi Airport Extent Crivic and Social Crivic and So